By Hannah Gleason

 ABOUT TALON MAGAZINE

-Talon, KSU’s Student Feature Magazine, publishes 3-4 times per year and includes student, staff, faculty profiles, reviews, in-depth features and student photos in a slick, full color magazine format.
-Between 1,500 and 2,000 copies are distributed.
+Talon, KSU’s Student Feature Magazine, publishes 3-4 times per year and includes student, staff, faculty profiles, reviews, in-depth features and student photos in a slick, full-color magazine format.
+In fall 2014, we will publish 2,000 copies in August and in November.
+Issues for 2015 will be published in January and April, before a new editor in chief is elected for the 2015-16 academic year.
 Talon Magazine is part of Kennesaw State Student Media (KSUSM).

 KSUSM MISSION STATEMENT